AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Final fields
 ------------

+Final fields are available to both class records and simple records.

 Class record support constant fields, which are field which value cannot be changed after the constructor call, not even during aggregate which is considered as a shortcut for assignment.
 For example: